 Children with pets also benefit from the social aspect that their animal brings to them: they would indeed bond more easily with other children or adults.
 The animal helps the child to interact and form strong bonds, hence their positive influence on some autistic children.

 Dog owners walk an average of 30 minutes more per week than people who don’t.
 So walking your dog 20 minutes a day, five days a week, could help you lose 6 pounds in a year.

-Having a pet could also be beneficial for people with eating disorders.
+Interacting with animals has been proven to be beneficial for people with eating disorders.

 7. They Help Teens Get Through Tough Times

 Teenage years are never an easy time.
 Many parents are helpless in front of their teenagers, who sometimes have incomprehensible or withdrawn behavior.
 The pet is recognized as a structuring element of the personality of young people.
 If the teen does not wish to confide in an adult, they will always find a comforting “ear” in their pet.

 Additionally, one study found that teens with pets exercise more than others.

 Interactions with our beloved companions increase oxytocin levels and reduce levels of the stress hormone cortisol.

 For example, cat owners believe that cat purring can be more effective than medication.
 This calming effect can be explained scientifically: the over-the-air frequency of purring is said to have a calming effect, much like music, which gave rise to music therapy.
 It is, therefore, natural that purring therapy was born, thanks to a veterinarian, Jean-Yves Gauchet.